deblnia/rusty-chess/README.md

-# rusty-chess
+# rusty-~~chess~~ tic tac toe!

-This is a suuuuper basic and suuuuper WIP chess engine implemented in Rust.
+Formerly a suuuuper basic and WIP chess engine, now a suuper basic and WIP TIC TAC TOE ENGINE!!

+Chess was too hard.
+This is still hard, but you know.

 I cannot emphasize how basic and WIP it is enough.